brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* This update addressed a security bug.
+Props to Peter Thaleikis for privately reporting it to our team.
+Please make sure you are using the latest version on your website.

 = 2.19.0 - Thursday, 13th February 2025 =
 * New: Rebuilt the Spectra Dashboard with the new Force UI, enhancing user experience with a modern and intuitive interface.
 * Improvement: Insert blocks to streamline workflow.